-Herschenia Arianne Brown
+Herschenia A. Brown

 ADR, MBA, CIHC

-Employment Mediator | External Ombuds
+Mediator | Outsourced Ombuds |

 Being an Ombuds and Mediator, I do not advocate for a particular party or interest.
 My position is to work within the ethical principles of either role to facilitate resolving the dispute.

 As an Ombuds, I am not an office-of-notice.
 Which means I do not investigate or make decisions.
-I abide by the four ethical principles of confidentiality, impartiality, neutrality, and independence of the organization or institution.
+I abide by the four ethical principles of confidentiality, informality, neutrality, and independence of the organization or institution.

-As an External Ombuds, my role is a very valuable resource because I am unfamiliar with the current work culture; thereby enhancing neutrality and trust among visitors.
+As an Outsourced Ombuds, my role is a very valuable resource because I am unfamiliar with the current work culture; thereby enhancing neutrality and trust among visitors.
 The same benefit applies to mediation in any type of organization.

 I can provide services from anywhere in the world to everywhere in the world.
-In addition, as an External Ombuds, a visitor may be more trusting, and comfortable with sharing details and expressing emotions.
+In addition, as an Outsourced Ombuds, a visitor may be more trusting, and comfortable with sharing details and expressing emotions.